-AFS offers tours of our Austin Public and Austin Studios campuses for educational and community organizations.
+AFS offers tours of Austin Public for educational and community organizations.
 Whether it’s a closer look at careers or exploration of the complete production process, AFS tailors tours to the interests and skills of attendees.

 Your tour group must meet the following criteria to be eligible for a tour:

 (1) Group must be associated with a school, university and/or community organization.

 (2) Group must be between 5 – 30 people in total.
 (This includes students and chaperones.)